lhelmig/practical-statistical-inference/README.md

 3. **Data Input**:
    - Data for salamander neural activity should be in the format specified in the scripts.
 Modify paths to the input files as necessary.

-## Figures and Tables

-- **Figure 1**: Convergence of the negative log-likelihood for various learning rates.
-- **Figure 2 & 3**: Comparison of inferred and true parameters in the equilibrium model.
-- **Table 1**: Inference success metrics based on different data splitting methods.

 ## Conclusion

 The developed algorithms demonstrate effective parameter inference for both equilibrium and non-equilibrium spin models.
 Applying these methods to biological data, such as neural activity in salamanders, shows that non-equilibrium models with asymmetric couplings are superior in capturing temporal correlations, though they require careful tuning of the learning rate and parameter initialization.